 We are proud to be green to our core and we encourage businesses in our region to reduce their carbon and increase their sustainability through recycling, energy saving and water reduction schemes.

 The following resources are available to help you reduce costs and improve the energy efficiency and sustainability of your business:

 - Our Climate Emergency Toolkit has lots of advice and guidance to help businesses, communities and individuals reduce their energy use, waste and carbon emissions

-- Community Energy England list details of a wide range of funding opportunities relevant to community energy organisations.
-The latest additions to the page are shown first.
+- Community Energy England lists details of a wide range of funding opportunities relevant to community energy organisations.
+The latest additions to the page are shown first

 - We have information about some low carbon grants on our Grants and funding page.